 - Reduces the intake of vitamin A, C and niacin.

 - Removes some of the phytonutrients which are stored in the skin.

 - The more you peel, the less food you have to eat.

 - It takes valuable time away from dinner prep.

-- Some carrots have a pretty purple skin; peeling causes it to look like every other orange carrot.
+- Peeling purple skin carrots causes it to look like every other orange carrot.